Emergency services at milk tanker and tractor crash near Rotorua - NZ Herald

 AdvertisementAdvertise with NZME.

-Motorists planning to use the route are advised to delay travel until further notice or choose an alternative route.
+Motorists planning to use the route are advised to delay travel until further notice or allow extra time for a detour via Tauranga.
+Heavy vehicles should detour via Tokoroa.

 A St John spokeswoman said two ambulances and a helicopter were on the scene.